wdsw100/wireguard/README.md

 - If WireGuard peers do not connect, re-check that UDP 51820 is reachable and that `AllowedIPs` match your planned topology.
 - If traffic reaches the server but not the internet, confirm the MASQUERADE rule targets the correct outbound interface and that `net.ipv4.ip_forward` is set to 1 (`sudo sysctl net.ipv4.ip_forward`).
+- If the WireGuard script reports missing kernel support, install `wireguard-dkms` or upgrade to a kernel with built-in WireGuard before bringing the interface up.
 - If Tailscale subnet routing fails, verify the route is approved in the admin console and that the host can reach the LAN network.
 - For either tool, check `journalctl -u wg-quick@wg0` or `sudo tailscale bugreport` for more detail.